 India gained independence on August 15th, 1947.

-After independence, in our nation, we acquired all our fundamental rights.
+After independence, Indians acquired all their fundamental rights.

 From 1857 to 1947, the lives of many freedom fighters and several decades of struggle were sacrificed.

 For the independence of India, an Indian soldier (Mangal Pandey) in the British force first raised his voice against the British.

 Several great freedom fighters later struggled and dedicated their entire lives to India’s freedom.